Junkdnalab/hugego/lectures/lecture5/file_formats.md

 ========================================================

 - Quality Scores
   - Score is 0 - 40, represented by ASCII sequences.
-Primariliy with an offset of 33
+Primarily with an offset of 33

 <center>
 ![](PHRED.png)